Wuodan/fetch-markdown/README.md

 ## Parameters

 - `source`: URL, filesystem path, or `-` to read HTML from stdin.
-- `-o/--output PATH`: optional destination file (stdout is the default).
 - `--raw`: bypass HTML-to-Markdown conversion and emit the response body.
 - `--user-agent STRING`: override the default identifier.
 - `--ignore-robots`: skip robots.txt validation (use sparingly).